-The Hossa permit area is situated in the north-eastern part of the municipality of Suomussalmi inside the Hossa National Park, which was founded to celebrate Finland's 100 years of independence.
+Hossa permit area is situated in the north-eastern part of the municipality of Suomussalmi inside Hossa National Park, which was founded to celebrate Finland's 100 years of independence.
 The landscape of Hossa mostly consists of ridges cloaked in pine.
 In between the ridges one finds over a hundred lakes and ponds and several streams and rivers.
 The waters are easily accessible and most of them are rugged and clear-watered.

 The fishing waters of Hossa have naturally strong perch and whitefish stocks.
 Fry plantings of salmonids are also conducted in the area's lakes and ponds.
 Good feeding conditions allow the planted fish to thrive and grow very large.
 The Hossanjoki River is stocked with catch-sized trout to improve the fishing experience even further.
-The ponds Keihäslampi and Huosilampi are regularly stocked with catch-sized rainbow trout throughout the year.
+Keihäslampi and Huosilampi Ponds are regularly stocked with catch-sized rainbow trout throughout the year.

 Purchasing a permit